 Don't be intimidated by the term "briefing note" if you have been asked to prepare one.
 You prepare briefing notes all the time, probably without realizing it.
 At its most basic level, a briefing note could be a handwritten note to your boss, saying: "Mary, could I ask you to sign the attached requisition?
 I have checked our budget, and we have the funds for everything we need to order."

 A briefing note could provide good news, bad news or understanding of an issue.
-It could advise the reader to make a decision that will guide your actions.
+It could advise the reader to make a decision that will guide your actions or those of others.
 It could advise the reader to take action.
 Or it could advise the reader to sign a document.
-In short, a briefing note could mean any piece of paper that is used to inform or advise a person in an organization.

 The formats of briefing notes vary widely.
 They could be memos, reports, letters or binders.
 They could be one page long or a hundred.
 If the user is a cabinet minister or a senior executive, the format might be rigidly defined and limited to one or two pages.
 If the user is a colleague, the format might be entirely up to you.